 General Questions

 Generally, AFRI seeks to fund agriculture and food research, education and extension projects.
-Each of the AFRI Requests for Applications may contain multiple programs, each with their own descriptions, which are described in Part I, C of the RFA.
+Each of the AFRI Requests for Applications may contain multiple programs, each with their own descriptions, which are described in Part I, C of the NOFO.
 The AFRI Foundational and Applied Science Program contains the most topics with numerous program area priorities in six AFRI priority areas specified in the 2018 Farm Bill, as well as some crosscutting programs that cover more than one priority area:

 - Plant health, and production and plant products